Malleson mission: British withdrawal

 Malleson had spent some time planning how to extricate the British forces, which was a complex task.
 He had told the Committee confidentially that he was withdrawing; they had decided not to tell the public for fear it would cause panic.
 The Committee itself was alarmed at the news, though they had been making an effort to work with Denikin and the White Russians With Denikin's involvement in the Transcaspian, they now had a new sponsor.
 In order to safely withdraw, Malleson spread a rumour that the withdrawal was a feint for a flanking attack.
 The Bolsheviks were fooled by the ruse, and responded to the rumour by reinforcing their positions rather than pursuing the withdrawing British forces.
 The British forces, at this point numbering 950, began their withdrawal early in March.
 They had all left by mid April 1919.
 However, with the British gone, the Bolsheviks launched new offensives, gradually pushing the Transcaspian forces back.
 They were defeated by 1920, and the Bolshevik Tashkent Soviet regained control of the territory.

-Casualties
+Dick Ellis served as an officer with the Malleson mission, writing his account in 1963 after he had retired.

+Battles and casualties

-British casualties during the Malleson mission were as follows:
+Battles and British casualties during the Malleson mission were as follows: